grimsteel/go-blog/posts/intro-to-go.md

 #### Error Checking

 Many library methods in Go don't actually "panic", or throw an error when they fail.
 Instead, they just return an `error` object.
-For our purposes, we want to panic if something happens.
+For our purposes, we want to panic if something happens[^jetbrains], so having a convenience function for this is nice.

-Create a file called `util.go` and add this convenience method to panic if there is a non-nil error: (jetbrains)
+Create a file called `util.go` and add this convenience method to panic if there is a non-nil error:

 ```go
 package main